VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 Cluster should remain in working state if at least a single node of each type remains available during the update process.
 See [cluster availability](#cluster-availability) section for details.

+### Cluster availability

+* HTTP load balancer must stop routing requests to unavailable `vminsert` and `vmselect` nodes.
+* The cluster remains available if at least a single `vmstorage` node exists:

+  - `vminsert` re-routes incoming data from unavailable `vmstorage` nodes to healthy `vmstorage` nodes
+  - `vmselect` continues serving partial responses if at least a single `vmstorage` node is available.

+Data replication can be used for increasing storage durability.
+See [these docs](#replication-and-data-safety) for details.

 ### Capacity planning